jacksonwalters/petal/README.md

 .stl files are generated with OpenSCAD.

-The .gcode files are generated with PrusaSlicer.
+The .gcode files are generated with PrusaSlicer or eiger.io.